willingc/circuitpython_kernel/README.rst

      :alt: Updates

-CircuitPython Kernel enables CircuitPython to be used in Jupyterr Notebooks.
+CircuitPython Kernel enables CircuitPython to be used in Jupyter Notebooks.

 * Free software: BSD license